 2.1 Scope of control

-Powers of representation must be conferred defining limits in relation to the normal extent of inherent transactions and according to operating areas strictly related to assigned duties and the organisational structure.
+Powers of representation must be conferred defining limits concerning the normal size of inherent transactions and according to operating areas strictly related to the assigned duties and organisational structure.

-Responsibilities must be defined and duly distributed, avoiding functional overlapping or operational allocations which focus critical activities on a single subject:
+Responsibilities must be defined and duly distributed, avoiding functional overlapping or operational allocations which concentrate critical activities on a single subject:

 • No significant transaction of the operating unit can be originated/activated without adequate authorisation.